-A Guide to the Project Management Body of Knowledge – (PMBOK Guide®) Fifth Edition is not known for being the most riveting of reads.
+A Guide to the Project Management Body of Knowledge – (PMBOK Guide®) Sixth Edition is not known for being the most riveting of reads.
 Ace the PMP Exam is designed to help you learn the contents in an order that makes most sense so it covers process outputs, for example, before inputs and tools so you understand what you are trying to achieve before you learn how to do it.

 I felt it was a realistic, well-presented book that would make a good study guide.
 Including real-world project challenges, like how to apply the processes to a multi-phase project, make it a practical in real-life as well as a test-taking guide.
 I actually wanted to read on.

 If you are looking for a straightforward PMP exam prep book then this is a very good choice, as long as you have an Apple device to read it on.